jpountz/jpountz.github.io/_posts/2025-05-12-analysis-of-Search-Benchmark-the-Game.markdown

 ## Closing thoughts

 This benchmark does a good job at highlighting how some design choices affect query evaluation efficiency.
 It's been interesting to see where PISA or Tantivy performed better than Lucene, and find what could be learned from them.
 Two engines I wish were added are PostgreSQL's full-text search capabilities and Vespa, as I'm sure that there are things to learn from those as well.

-It's likely a bit sensitive, as nobody likes looking bad in a benchmark, so incentives are low for the folks who know these engines best and would be in the best position to integrate them into the benchmark, unless they have some intuition that they would look good.
+It would also be interesting to extend this benchmark to see how performance evolves when there are deletions in the index, or when queries are filtered.
+Two cases that are very frequent in the real world, but don't receive as much attention from Information Retrieval researchers.